imcatalano/imcatalano.github.io/project.md

 Figure 6 and Figure 7 also show an inverse relationship between wind speed and pressure.
 There is minimal variation in minimum wind speeds and maximum pressures, and there is a larger variation in maximum wind speeds and minimum pressures.

+I used another for-loop to plot the wind speed and pressure of each individual huurricane; the results can be seen [here](/hurricaneplots.md).

 Before applying the regression model, I combined the values I had calculated from the original dataset into a [new dataset](/dataset2.csv).